mdmuktarali/day_finder/README.md

 # day_finder
-This Plugin will be shown your current/today date.
+This Plugin will be shown your current/today Day.

 For this small plugin you need to date-finder.min.js file.
 If you want edit this file then you can use our normal file date-finder.js.